keptn/keptn.github.io/content/docs/0.2.0/usecases/runbook-automation-and-self-healing/index.md

 You can check both the new _custom configuration change_ on the service overview page in Dynatrace as well as the added comment on the problem ticket in Dynatrace.

 Once the problem is resolved, Dynatrace sends out another notification which again is handled by the ServiceNow service.
-Now the incidents gets resolved and another comment is sent to Dynatrace.
+Now the incident gets resolved and another comment is sent to Dynatrace.
 The image shows the updated incident in ServiceNow.
 The comment can be found if you navigate to the closed problem ticket in Dynatrace.
     {{< popup_image
         link="./assets/service-now-incident-resolved.png"
         caption="Resolved ServiceNow incident">}}